Sam-Hedges/Sam-Hedges.github.io/docs/pages/about.md

 # **Interests**

 In my free time, I am dedicated to keeping both my body and mind active and engaged.
 My love for personal fitness drives me to visit the gym multiple times a week, while my interests in literature and music allow me to explore my creative side.
-I enjoy reading both thought-provoking books as well as fiction, my all time favourite book series being [The Inheritance Cycle: Christopher Paolini](https://www.paolini.net/biographies/christopher-paolini-full/inheritance-cycle/).
-I also find great fulfillment in making electronic and rap music.
-Whether it's keeping my body in shape or indulging my creative passions, I make sure to always have activities that stimulate and challenge me in my free time.
+I enjoy reading both thought-provoking books as well as fiction, my all-time favourite book series being [The Inheritance Cycle by Christopher Paolini](https://www.paolini.net/biographies/christopher-paolini-full/inheritance-cycle/).
+I also find great fulfilment in making electronic and rap music.
+Whether it’s keeping my body in shape or indulging my creative passions, I make sure to always have activities that stimulate and challenge me in my free time.

 ---